ggluta/GCP-workshop/docs/tutorials/gcp/deploying-monolith/deployment-steps.md

 ![create](./resources/gcp-create-project.png)

 You will end up with a form where you can input the name of your new project.
 After filling in the name of your new project, under the input form, you will see a generate identifier.
-Remember the project ID, a unique name across all Google Cloud projects (the name above has already been taken and will not work for you, sorry!).
+Remember the project ID, a unique name across all Google Cloud projects.
 It will be referred to later in this tutorial as `PROJECT_ID`.

 __Note:__ A good observation is that there is a quota on the number of projects you can create (+-20, more info here), but once you reach that quota, you can easily ask to increase this limit.